-However, research concluded that restricting to less than 50g carbs/day is unnecessary though more studies would are needed to delineate the minimum levels of ketosis and appropriate level of carb restriction.
+According to NCBI, however, research concluded that restricting to less than 50g carbs/day is unnecessary though more studies would are needed to delineate the minimum levels of ketosis and appropriate level of carb restriction.

 Is Ketosis Healthy?

-A Keto diet plan resulting in ketosis is a healthy alternative to traditional eating habits, including ones containing high carbohydrates and unhealthy fats.
+As NCBI reports, a Keto diet plan resulting in ketosis is a healthy alternative to traditional eating habits, including ones containing high carbohydrates and unhealthy fats.
 Another benefit of ketosis is the inclusion of healthy fats from nuts, coconuts or avocados.